With summer ending in Hodgenville, now is a great time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Remove debris from the system.
+Remove waste from the equipment.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins